ManuGar/FrImCla/docs/documentation.md

    indicating the model/s that you want to use.
 5. Perform the statistical analysis comparing different methods.
    New methods can be added in the classificationModels.py file.
-   Currently the methods that are available are RandomForest, SVM, KNN, LR, MLP and RandomForest.
+   Currently the methods that are available are RandomForest, SVM, KNN, LR, MLP, RandomForest and GradientBoost.
    To perform the analysis use the command: python StatisticalComparison.py -c conf/conf.json This will take some time but at the end you will get a report